Tshepangnkwe/NetSimX/topologies/01-bus-topology/README.md

 5. Update main project documentation

 ---
-*Part of NetSimX - CMPG 325 Computer Networks Project*
+*This is part of my NetSimX project for the Computer Networks course.
+Each topology teaches me different networking concepts that I'll need as a CS student.*